Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: Capability gap analysis

-For ultrasonic testing to pass the barrier from the research stage to real-world applications, several engineering challenges must be addressed.
-So far, most work involving UT of LIBs has focused on single cells.
-For this NDE methodology to be practical, it must be demonstrated in systems containing higher numbers of cells.
-Experiments should be expanded to test the practicality of UT of modules of cells or even full packs if possible.
-As the community evaluates the potential challenges, there will be two main scenarios for the usage of UT: (\textit{i}) cases where batteries can be extracted from the application to do an ultrasonic measurement.
-An example of this scenario is for rapid screening of batteries for second-life applications using UT or manufacturing monitoring, where virtually every individual cell can be tested due to the speed and ease of use of UT. (\textit{ii}) The second case is for continuous monitoring of battery performance.
-Depending on the scale of the application and with the current state of the technology, ultrasonic sensors will need to be located at each individual cell.
+Several engineering and technical challenges must be addressed for UT of LIB to pass the threshold from a fundamental and applied research topic to real-world applications.
+Most existing research involving UT of LIBs have relied on measurements of single cells.
+For this NDE methodology to be practical, it must be demonstrated in systems containing multiple cells.
+Experiments should be devised to test the practicality of UT of multi-cell modules or even full packs.
+As the community evaluates the potential challenges, there will be two main scenarios for the usage of UT: (\textit{i}) cases where batteries can be extracted from the application to do an ultrasonic measurement, and (\textit{ii}) integrated continuous monitoring of battery performance.
+An example of the first scenario is rapid UT screening for second-life applications, by developing rapid UT screening that enables assessment of large quantities of cells in a short period of time.
+This would likely require air-coupled or immersion methods where coupling is repeatable, though novel contact methods may also be devised.
+Depending on the scale of the application and with the current state of the contact UT, ultrasonic sensors will need to be located at each individual cell.
 Placing the transducer at each cell raises questions about economic feasibility and technical considerations, such as the size and specific location of the transducers.
-For small-scale form factors, such as cylindrical cells or small pouch cells, challenges might arise regarding miniaturization of current transducer sizes used at the lab scale (characteristic size of \SI{10}-\SI{25}{\milli\meter}).
-On the other hand, large pouch or prismatic format factors might benefit from ultrasonic guided wave approaches, since these waves can cover a larger surface area of the cells.
+For small-scale form factors, such as cylindrical cells or small pouch cells, challenges might arise regarding miniaturization of commonly used lab scale (characteristic size of \SI{10}-\SI{25}{\milli\meter}) transducers.
+On the other hand, large pouch or prismatic format factors might benefit from ultrasonic guided wave approaches, since these waves can interrogate a larger cell volume.
 In addition, integrating ultrasonic monitoring into commercial BMS requires robust, cost-effective transducer designs and real-time ultrasonic data processing capabilities.